 A parent could be ordered to take parenting classes, anger management classes, or even to attend therapy sessions.
 If there are issues of substance abuse, the court can order a party to complete drug or alcohol abuse treatment if it is the basis for their restriction.
 Parents can be prohibited from using or possessing alcohol or drugs during their parenting time and for a specified time before their parenting time begins.

 Parenting time can be ordered to be supervised.
 Sometimes the parties agree to a supervisor.
 This often happens when there is a neutral family member, like a parent or sibling of one of the parties.
 When parents cannot agree to a supervisor the court can order supervised parenting time at a facility or with a professional supervisor.
 There is usually some sort of cost associated with supervised parenting time at a facility or with a professional.

 When parents are no longer together, sharing parental responsibilities isn’t always easy especially when one parent isn’t caring for the child appropriately.
-Contact our family law attorneys today if you have questions about the process of restricting parental responsibility.
+Contact us today to speak to one of our Child Custody Lawyers in Chicago if you have questions about the process of restricting parental responsibility.